 3. Can I apply if I have a preexisting medical condition?

 Being able to obtain an FAA medical certificate will distinguish your eligibility.
 It is up to the medical examiner to decide if your preexisting condition will prohibit you from flight training. ↑

-4. Do I need an FAA medical certificate to apply for a non-career STB scholarship?
+4. I am interested in becoming a non-career pilot, do I need an FAA medical certificate to apply for a S2B scholarship?

 5. Do I have to provide my social security number in order to apply?

 No, we do not need that information.
 We request that our applicants black out all social security numbers on any documentation provided to S2Bs. ↑

 6. Do I need to pursue a career in aviation in order to apply for the scholarship or can I use it towards a private pilot certificate?